-Important notices are placed on the weekly noticeboard, which is on display at the preschool, and will be sent through to families by email.
+Important notices are placed on the weekly noticeboard, which is on display at the preschool, it is also emailed to families every Friday.
 The weekly noticeboard provides parents with a snapshot of what the children have been busy exploring and investigating at preschool.

 Hughes Primary School newsletters are produced alternate Fridays with information about what is happening in the school.
 Newsletters are emailed home to families and are available on the school website.
 You can also access events happening on the school Facebook page and the calendar on the school website.

-Parent and Carer 'getting to know you and your child' meetings are generally held before the children commence Preschool.
+Parent and Carer 'getting to know you and your child' meetings are held before the children commence Preschool.
 It is a time when information can be shared between parents and the preschool to assist with the transition for the children into the preschool environment.

-Learning Journeys are held each term, this is an opportunity for you to join with your child and enjoy some of the wonderful and fun learning experiences they have been engaged in.
+Learning Journeys are held in Term 2 and this is an opportunity for you to join with your child and enjoy some of the wonderful and fun learning experiences they have been engaged in.